octokit/handbook/README.md

 ### Preview headers

-The concept of _preview_ headers is in the process of being deprecated.
-Instead of _preview_ headers, new features are now being tested using beta previews that users have to opt-in.
+The concept of _preview_ headers has been deprecated from api.github.com but it still exists in GHE version 3.2 and below.
+Instead of using _preview_ headers going forward, new features are now being tested using beta previews that users have to opt-in.

 When _preview_ headers are set implicitly, a warning should be logged to make the user aware that these APIs are subject to change.